Da Nang: Economy

-Da Nang is the leading industrial center of central Vietnam.
-Its GDP per capita was 19 million VND in 2007, one of the highest in Vietnam (after Hồ Chí Minh City, Hanoi, Bình Dương Province, and Đồng Nai Province).
+Da Nang's GDP per capita was 19 million VND in 2007.
 By 2009, this had increased to 27.3 million VND.

-Da Nang led the Provincial Competitiveness Index rankings in 2008, 2009, and 2010 (and was second after Bình Dương Province in the three years before that), benefiting mostly from good infrastructure, good performance in labour training, transparency, proactive provincial leadership and low entry costs.

-In the 2023 Provincial Competitiveness Index, a key measure of the business environment across Vietnam’s provinces, Đà Nẵng received a score of 68.79, marking a slight improvement from its 2022 score of 68.52.
+Da Nang led the Provincial Competitiveness Index rankings in 2008, 2009, and 2010 (and was second after Bình Dương Province in the three years before that), benefiting mostly from infrastructure, performance in labour training, transparency, proactive provincial leadership and lower entry costs.
+In the 2023 Provincial Competitiveness Index, Đà Nẵng received a score of 68.79, marking an improvement from its 2022 score of 68.52.
 In 2023, the province achieved its highest scores in the criteria of ‘Informal Charges’ and ‘Law and Order,’ while receiving its lowest scores in ‘Policy Bias’ and ‘Access to Land.’